ANNUAL BUSINESS MEETING

-Call to order: The annual business meeting of the Rocky Mountain Neurosurgical Society was called to order by Dr. MacDonald at 7:45 a.m.
+Call to order: The annual business meeting of the Rocky Mountain Neurosurgical Society was called to order by Dr. White at 7:30 a.m.

-Report of the President: Dr. MacDonald welcomed the membership and thanked Dr. Howard Morgan for his work in making local arrangements for the annual meeting.
+Report of the President: Dr. White welcomed the membership and thanked Dr. Gummerlock for her work in making local arrangements for the annual meeting.

 Reading of the minutes: The minutes from the previous annual business meeting were reviewed by the members, and approved.

-Report of the Treasurer: The treasurer’s report that had been previously delivered to the executive committee was reviewed by Dr. Jensen with the membership.
-The Society’s accounts are in good position with net assets over $100,000, and the Resident’s Fund is larger than ever at $14,000.
+Report of the Treasurer: The treasurer’s report that had been previously delivered to the executive committee was reviewed by Dr. House with the membership.
+The Society’s accounts are in good position with net assets over $100,000, and the Resident’s Fund is larger than ever at more than $18,000.
 Most of the society’s assets are in CD’s with staggered maturity dates to allow for cash availability at appropriate times of the year to conduct business.

-The Park City meeting lost money, but the Alaska meeting is expected to come out ahead.
+This year’s meeting may loose a little bit, but the Alaska meeting came out ahead.
 We still need to increase overall membership levels, and need to market the meeting better to increase attendance.

-Report of the Secretary: Next year’s meeting will be marketed with an announcement in the fall newsletter, an email blast to the membership and to all AANS members in the region, and with a reminder card mailed out to the membership in the late winter or early spring.
-The fall newsletter will continue to be the first call for abstracts, and will announce the guest speakers for the next year’s meeting.
+Report of the Secretary: The fall newsletter will continue to be the first call for abstracts, and will announce the guest speakers for the next year’s meeting.
 The spring newsletter will list the names of new applicants for membership, in order to give current members an opportunity to review the list of applicants and to make comments, recommendations or give feedback.

-Report of the executive committee: The executive committee had its interim meeting in Las Vegas in January and met again on June 20, 2009 in Alaska, preceding this annual meeting of the society.
-The minutes from these meetings are made available to the society via the web site.
+Report of the executive committee: The executive committee had its interim meeting in Las Vegas in January and met again on June 26, 2010 in Telluride, preceding this annual meeting of the society.
+Copies of the minutes from these meetings were passed around for review and are made available to the society via the web site.

-Report of the Historian: Dr. Capanna reported that the book is not available for review at this meeting, but there is a gallery of photos on the website, and photos are available on disc for any member that wishes to have them.
-He will bring the book to next year’s meeting and will acquire a new book as well, since the old book is filling up.
-Additional digital photos from past meetings are always welcome from the membership, and can be sent to Dr. Capana at email@example.com.
+Report of the Historian: The book is available for review at this meeting, and there is a gallery of photos on the website.
+Photos are also available on disc for any member that wishes to have them.
+Additional digital photos from past meetings are always welcome from the membership, and can be sent to Dr. Capana at firstname.lastname@example.org.

 Report of the nominating committee: The nominating committee of the Society presented nominations for new officers.
 They are as follows: